TentandTableStudios/BreakBox-Game-Toolkit/README.md

 USE THIS AT YOUR OWN RISK!
 I CREATED THIS PROJECT TO USE FOR PERSONAL USE BUT DECIDED TO RELEASE IT.
 I AM NOT RESPONSIBLE FOR YOUR OR ANBODYS' ACTIONS!
+ The authors do not condone cheating in online games or violating game terms of service.

 ![Logo](assets/logo.png)